Probing the existence of a new charged vector boson decaying into heavy neutral leptons using ultra-peripheral heavy ion collisions at ATLAS: Probing New Physics at ATLAS using Ultra-peripheral Collisions of Lead Ions

-where ${p}_{T}(\mu)$ and ${\eta}(\mu)$ represent the transverse momentum and pseudorapidity of the muons/antimuons in the final state, while $| {\overrightarrow{E}}_{T}|_{miss}$ is the missing transverse energy.
-Our goal in this section is to analyze the kinematic and angular observables of muons in their final state in order to demonstrate that the current stage of the ATLAS Experiment with UPC of lead-ions can exclude or prove the existence of a new charged vector boson decaying into HNLs.
-The observables selected for this purpose are those shown in Table \ref{table:variables_analysis} where $\Delta R$ is the separation between a pair of muons in the $\eta \times \phi$ plane defined as $\Delta R = \sqrt{ {\Delta\eta}^{2} + {\Delta\phi}^{2} }$, $\alpha$ is the acoplanarity between a pair of muons defined as $\alpha=1-|\Delta \phi|/\pi$ and $M$ is the invariant mass of a muon pairs.
-To achieve this, we implemented a random search algorithm in order to identify optimal regions in parameter space where new physics signals can be excluded with a 95\% C.L. or discovered with 5$\sigma$ of statistical significance.
+The observables selected for this purpose are those shown in Table \ref{table:variables_analysis} where $\Delta R$ is the angular separation between a pair of muons in the $\eta-\phi$ plane, defined as $\Delta R = \sqrt{ {\Delta\eta}^{2} + {\Delta\phi}^{2} }$; $\alpha$ is the acoplanarity between muons, given by $\alpha=1-|\Delta \phi|/\pi$; $M$ is the invariant mass and cos$\theta$ is the cosine of the angle between muon pairs.
+To estimate the sensitivity of the ATLAS Experiment with PbPb-UPCs, we implemented a random search algorithm in order to identify optimal regions in parameter space where new physics signals can be excluded with a 95\% C.L. or discovered with 5$\sigma$ of statistical significance.

 The detailed results of this analysis are presented in the following section.